Understand and Overcome Conflict Avoidance

 The Deeper Cost: Losing Contact with Reality

-Perhaps the deepest cost of conflict avoidance is that it gradually distances you from reality — both external reality and internal reality.
+Perhaps the deepest cost of conflict avoidance is that it gradually distances you from reality — both external reality and your internal reality.

 Externally, avoiding difficult conversations prevents you from seeing situations clearly.
 You never fully discover whether a relationship can tolerate honesty, whether a conflict can be repaired, whether a disagreement reveals a temporary misunderstanding or a deeper incompatibility.
 By avoiding conflict, you avoid information.
 The reality of the relationship remains unknown.